-The sponsors of the exhibition, Filip Vujanović, President of Montenegro, and Branislav Mićunović, Minister of Culture, Sport and Media of Montenegro, were present at the opening ceremony.
+The sponsors of the exhibition, Filip Vujanović, the President of Montenegro, and Branislav Mićunović, the Minister of Culture, Sport and Media of Montenegro, were present at the opening ceremony.

 The idea for this project came from Marina Bulatović, PR consultant and journalist, who lives with her husband, Budislav, in Saudi Arabia.

 “We had recently organized a similar photography exhibition, ’Saudi Arabia Through My Lens’ in Belgrade that ran from September 30 until November 15 last year.
 The exhibition was visited by approximately 30,000 people.
-More than 50 media from Saudi Arabia, Kuwait, Canada and Serbia wrote about the exhibition.
-Our experience showed us that a time would come when there would be less talk about the differences, and instead more focus on the similarities between countries, religions and people, laying a new foundation for a prettier and happier future on earth.
+More than 50 media outlets from Saudi Arabia, Kuwait, Canada and Serbia have written about the exhibition.
+Our experience showed us that the time would come when there would be less talk about the differences, and instead more focus on the similarities between countries, religions and people, laying a new foundation for a better and happier future on Earth.
 Thanks to these types of cultural exchanges and cooperation, we can come to know various countries and nations we know little about and thus reduce the bias that we have toward each other,” explained Marina Bulatović.

 Published in Saudi Arabia by: Saudi Gazette, Arab News, Alyaum, Al Hayat, Albiladdaily, Al Riyadh, Sayidaty